m80her/decoder/README.md

 # decoder
-Proof of concept re-creating a Flash app 'magazine' in HTML, CSS, and JavaScript
+Proof of concept re-creating a Flash app 'magazine' in HTML, CSS, and JavaScript.

 It's May 2012.
 I'm working at Redwood Publishing, and Flash is going down the pan.